nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 #### Disenrol a student: `disenrol`

-Disenrol 1 or more students from a class group.
+Use this command to remove 1 or more students from a class group.

 Format: `disenrol c/CLASS_GROUP_INDEX s/all|STUDENT_INDEXES|STUDENT_IDS`